lucky-duck/ld-starter-gatsby-storyblok/README.md

 ### gatsbyStoryblokImage
 Used to convert Storyblok image repsonses into a `gatsby-image` compatible format.
 Can be used for either a **fixed image** or a **fluid image**.
 Works well with the included `lazyImage.js` component.

+**Note:** This is a forked version of <a href="https://github.com/bejamas/gatsby-storyblok-image" target="_blank">Bejama's gatsby-storyblok-image</a>.
+It's forked as we've found the version available on NPM doesn't currently work properly.

 #### Fixed Image Usage

   ```